 Animal Care Colleges and Schools in the U.S.

 The field of animal care commonly concerns the nutritional and other needs of domestic small animals.
-Certificates, associate's and bachelor's degrees are available in the field.
-Read on to learn about what to consider when selecting a school and the typical curriculum of certificate and degree programs in the field.
+Certificates, associate's degrees and bachelor's degrees are available in the field.
+Read on to learn about what to consider when selecting a school and discover the typical curriculum of certificate and degree programs in the field.

 How to Select an Animal Care School